Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Check connections and buy tickets on the website of the National Railway Company of Belgium (SNBC)

-5. Within cities, walk or take taxis (or even trams)
+5. In cities, walk or take taxis (or even trams)

 People walking around the busy Grand Place in Brussels, best place in Brussels, Belgium